Bagnaia Cuts Martins MotoGP Lead With Emilia-Romagna Sprint Win - UrduPoint

 Misano Adriatico, (APP - UrduPoint / Pakistan Point News - 21st Sep, 2024) Francesco Bagnaia won an exciting sprint race at the Emilia-Romagna MotoGP on Saturday to cut championship rival Jorge Martin's lead at the top of the riders' standings.

-Reigning champion Bagnaia is four points behind Pramac rider Martin ahead of Sunday's main event Grand Prix, after winning his fourth sprint of the season.
+Ducati's Bagnaia is four points behind Pramac rider Martin ahead of Sunday's main event Grand Prix, after winning his fourth sprint of the season with a brilliant overtake manoeuvre which highlighted why he is reigning champion.

-But this time the Italian fought back and drew roars from the crowd when he surged past Martin with five of the 13 laps remaining and held on for the win.
+But this time the Italian was not riding with pain killers and fought back, drawing roars from the crowd when he surged past Martin with five of the 13 laps remaining and held on for the win.

+"I tried everything to be at my 100 percent riding and luckily I'm able to ride at my 100 percent," said Bagnaia.

+"I missed the start again and to overtake Jorge was very, very tough.
+I used his mistake to be leading and after that moment everything was much easier.

+"When I got a track limits warning I made a small mistake which was the key for losing the race," said Martin.

+"Pecco was unstoppable today, I think maybe for tomorrow I will be a bit stronger, we will find the way to came back with a victory."

-Six-time MotoGP champion Marc Marquez dropped 56 points behind Martin after finishing fourth, with Enea Bastianini taking third place.
+Martin has at least pulled further away from Marc Marquez as the six-time MotoGP champion is now 56 points off the lead after finishing fourth, with Enea Bastianini taking third place.

+Bastianini, who will be replaced by Marquez at Ducati's factory team next season, is 64 points behind Martin ahead of Sunday's GP.

+Marquez had pulled himself back into the title hunt after winning the last two GPs and the sprint in Aragon, where Bagnaia crashed out.

 Recent Stories